JuniorIsAJitterbug/vhs-decode-docs/docs/003-Audio.md

+---
+title: Audio & HiFi Decoding
+---

-# How & What to Capture?
+## How & What to Capture?

 **HiFi Audio is a Frequency Modulated (FM) format**, (also called AFM) which means more information can be encoded at the cost of extra circuits to de-modulate to baseband for playback allowing for a much higher range of information to be saved.